Bully85/DGUS-SV04/README.md

+# At the moment not all work !!!!!!!!!!!!!!  only for test

-# DGUS-Disply-Klipper
+# DGUS-Disply-Klipper modified from desuuuu

 DWIN T5UID1 touchscreen firmware for 3D printers running Klipper.

-Requires using a modified version of Klipper to work properly, which can be found in [this repository](https://github.com/Bully85/klipper/tree/dgus-reloaded).
+Requires using a modified version of Klipper to work properly, which can be found in [this repository](https://github.com/Bully85/klipper).

 ## Disclaimer
 **This software is provided without any warranty.
 You are solely responsible for your use of it.**